alxfed/alxfed.github.io/_posts/2019-01-22-Testing-Pytorch-logbook.markdown

 ---
 layout: post
 title:  "It's been a while.
 Time to test PyTorch 1.0 myself."
-excerpt: "Almost two months have passed since the official release of PyTorch 1.0, it is time to systematically test it."
+excerpt: "Almost two months have passed since the official release of PyTorch 1.0; I think they've fixed most of the 'release bugs' which means that it is time to systematically test it."
-date:   2019-01-19  9:32 am
+date:   2019-01-22  9:32 am
 categories: blog posts
 ---
 Almost two months have passed since the official release of PyTorch 1.0... at their 'convention' I believe, it is time to do a systematic hands on test of what it does, then try the usual standarts and, maybe, something more fun as the last part of this run.